jakobwiens7/scrollage-js/readme.md

 # ScrollageJS

 ScrollageJS is a lightweight JavaScript library that animates elements based on the scroll position.
-It calculates an element’s animation progress relative to a defined scroll range and applies various CSS transformations and effects as the user scrolls.
+It calculates an element’s animation progress relative to a defined timeline range and applies various CSS transformations and effects as the user scrolls.

 ## Installation